fabianaferreira/automation-and-scripting-intro/README.md

 This repository contains some examples of bash scripts that will be used as an introduction to scripting.
 They're pretty simple but good for us to start learning how to use them.

+## What's a shell script and where do they live?

+With just a few words, a shell script contains shell commands whose main objective is to automate tasks.
+It has a complete programming language with loops, variables, conditional statements, functions, etc.

+They're powerful but not the best choice for some tasks.
+For instance, shell scripts are suitable for:

+- Work with text;
+- Manage processes;
+- File system operations;
+- System administration.

+But they are not so good for:

+- Complex calculations;
+- Complex data structures;
+- Graphical user interface

+In the next sections, you'll learn more about setting the correct permissions and running the scripts.
+Furthermore, we'll go through some examples to present to you the syntax and language specificities.
+Shall we?

+There are different shells and each one of them has its own advantages and disadvantages.
+In this repository, we're focusing on bash scripts, but I use [zsh](https://www.zsh.org/) as my current shell for its nice extras and for [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh), the open-source framework to manage the zsh configurations.

 ## Setting up the permissions for scripts

 Every script, by default, will not have the necessary permissions so we can execute them; this is a security matter since scripts can be powerful and harm your system.
 So, how do we grant access to it so we can run?